maciakl/lamp/Readme.markdown

     cd lamp
     vagrant up

 That's it.

 The `setup.sh` script will be ran automatically, will install all the dependencies and clean up after itself.
 You should now have full blown lamp stack ready to go with a minimalistic vagrant file.

-Note: the provisioning script has a clean-up logic which makes it delete itself along with all the git repository cruft.
+If all went well you should see a folder structure like this in your directory:

+    .
+    ├── .gitignore
+    ├── Vagrantfile
+    └── www
+        └── index.php

+Note that the provisioning script `setup.sh` will be deleted along with `.git` and the readme file to give you a clean working environment.

 Customizing
 ---

-You can add instructions to `setup.sh` if you want them to be executed when the box bootstraps itself for the first time.
+You can add instructions to the end of `setup.sh` file.
+They will be executed when the box bootstraps itself the first time you run `vagrant up`.
+Note that you have to add these modifications before you bring up the box for the first time.

 Details
 ---